Section 179 Vehicles: What to Know

 The Section 179 tax deduction lets small businesses deduct the cost of qualifying equipment rather than depreciating the cost over several years.
 It...

 One of the most significant updates to Section 179 is the notable increase in the deduction limit on eligible property, which includes a wide range of assets such as equipment, machinery, vehicles, software, and technology.
-With the passage of the One Big, Beautiful Bill Act, the Section 179 deduction limit has surged by 100%, rising from $1,250,000 to a new cap of $2,500,000.1
+In 2026, the Section 179 deduction limit is $2,560,000.1

 This enhancement enables businesses like yours to take greater advantage of immediate tax deduction, allowing you to invest more in essential tools and resources that support your growth and operational efficiency.